-I've done my time in banking.
-I've worked in this industry nearly 20 years and I'm ready for a change.
-I'd say I'm pretty employable: I've run whole markets businesses.
+After 20 years in banking I'm ready for a change.
+I've run whole markets businesses.
 I know how to extract costs and how to implement a strategy that works.
-I'm a good catch for a hedge fund or a fund manager looking for someone to run the business while everyone else gets down to raising new funds and achieving high returns.
-Except that it's almost impossible to get a look-in.
+I'm a good catch for a hedge fund or a fund manager looking for someone to run the business while they focus on raising new funds and generating profts.
+Except no one will hire me.

 As a banker trying to move to the buy-side, I have several things against me.
-Firstly, I'm too senior.
-Secondly, I'm a woman.
-Thirdly, I don't know that many people on the buy-side because my career has always been in banks (the sell-side).
+I'm too senior.
+I'm a woman.
+And I don't know that many people on the buy-side because my career has always been in banks.

 If juniorization is a thing in banks, it's an even bigger deal in funds.
-All the big guys - Blackrock, Fidelity - are trying really hard to reduce their senior people right now.
-They want to hire in juniors instead: it's all about VP-level and below.
+All the big players - Blackrock, Fidelity - are trying really hard to reduce their senior people right now.
+It seems they want to hire in juniors instead: it's all about VP-level and below.
 As far as they're concerned, the future of finance is Millennials with great grades from top schools who are prepared to work hard.
-Who cares that these juniors don't have any experience of the industry?
+Who cares that these juniors don't have any experience?

-I've had a long and illustrious career in banking.
 I've proved my worth over and over in 20 years, but to these buy-side guys I'm still an outsider.
 In a lot of buy-side firms there's kind of a culture of being an arrogant asshole: of only valuing the revenue earners and looking down on the people providing the support.
-When you're not in the front office, the pay isn't even that good: you're supposed to be in it for the prestige of working for a big name, the culture and the perks.
+When you're not in the front office, the pay isn't even that good.
+You're supposed to be in it for the prestige of working for a big name, the culture and the perks.